 There are a number of public-private sector partnership opportunities that we are involved in, it is a journey but we are seeing good progress and we see huge opportunity ahead as well.

-go to this website What is your role individually within World Vision to support the company along its shared value journey?
+What is your role individually within World Vision to support the company along its shared value journey?

 In my role as Chief Field Impact Officer, I’m responsible for oversight, direction and leadership of World Vision Australia’s field work on the ground.
 This includes work in around 50 countries, and also domestic work in Indigenous communities.
 I also lead the teams and functions that develop resources to support our work, working closely with a wide range of institutional donors and also developing innovative private sector partnerships.
 Our work covers the full spectrum of long term development programming through to emergency relief and support to communities in crisis.